 Driving your car

 From 1st June 2023 the Low Emission Zone (LEZ) will come into force in Glasgow City Centre.
 All vehicles entering the city centre zone area will need to meet the less-polluting emission standards or face a penalty charge.
-Check the Glasgow City Council Website for more information.
+Check the Glasgow City Council Website for more info.

 SAAS funded students